shayastark/pocki-chat-ui/replit.md

 ## Recent Updates

+### Nov 3, 2025 - FIXED: Improved Base App UX - User-Initiated Sign In ✅
+- **Base App users now see landing page and choose to sign in (not auto-redirected)**
+  - **Previous behavior:** Auto-navigated Base App users to `/chat` immediately, bypassing landing page
+  - **Issue:** Users couldn't see app description, features, or make informed decision to sign in
+  - **Fix implemented:**
+    - Removed auto-navigation logic for Base App from landing page useEffect
+    - Added "Sign In to Start" button that sets `baseAppConnected` flag and navigates to `/chat` on click
+    - Users now see full landing page content before choosing to sign in
+  - **Result:** Better UX - users understand what Pocki is before diving in

 ### Nov 3, 2025 - FIXED: Removed Incorrect eth_requestAccounts Call for Base App ✅
 - **Base App provides already-connected wallet - no connection request needed**
   - **Root cause:** Was incorrectly calling `eth_requestAccounts` which triggered Face ID prompt that auto-dismissed